-The Old Stone Mill will be powered by site-generated energy to make the building become a net producer, not consumer of energy.
+The Old Stone Mill will be powered by as much site-generated energy as possible to make the building become a net producer, not consumer of energy.
 Ideally, all energy needs will be met through non-fossil-fuel and on-site generated means.

-A passive solar trombe wall for heat through use of the large masonry mass on the south wall, solar thermal for hot water and possibly further space heating, photovoltaics (solar electricity) and local biomass compost heating are the core goals for providing power to the building.
+We hope to include other possible power projects such as a passive solar trombe wall for heat through use of the large masonry mass on the south wall, solar thermal for hot water and possibly further space heating, photovoltaics (solar electricity) and local biomass compost heating.

 We are also planning a Green Energy educational sculpture garden on the grounds as a public space where people can learn about gaining power from the sun, wind and human-powered devices.